f3liz-dev/koro-i18n/DIFFERENTIAL_UPLOAD_CLEANUP.md

 ### How It Works

 1. **Fetch Existing Files**
-   - Client requests file list from platform: `GET /api/projects/:project/files/list`
+   - Client requests file list from platform: `GET /api/projects/:project/files/list-oidc`
+   - Uses the same OIDC token as the upload (no separate authentication needed)
    - Platform returns all files with their `sourceHash` values
    - Client builds a map of `lang/filename` → `sourceHash`